-Easy to make and so much better than store bought, this Homemade Italian Dressing recipe is super simple.
-And even better, there’s no additives or processed sugars/oils, just real whole food ingredients.
-It’s naturally gluten free with a dairy free option as well.
+Easy to make and so much better than store-bought, this Homemade Italian Dressing recipe is super simple.
+And even better, there are no additives or processed sugars/oils, just real whole-food ingredients.
+It’s naturally gluten-free with a dairy-free option as well.
 You can use this dressing on an Easy Green Salad, make it into a pasta salad, or even use it as a marinade for chicken, pork, and beef.

-Do you remember the days where everyone brought a pasta salad to picnics, and Italian dressing was the secret ingredient?
-I always loved those pasta salads, and pretty much anything with Italian dressing on it.
+Do you remember the days when everyone brought a pasta salad to picnics, and Italian dressing was the secret ingredient?
+I always loved those pasta salads, and pretty much anything with Italian dressing.

 But once you try homemade dressings, you can’t really go back.
 You can whisk them together in just minutes, and as I mentioned, the flavor is unbeatable.

 Ingredients & Substitutions

 - Vinegar – I like to use white vinegar because it has a mild flavor, but champagne vinegar, red wine vinegar, and apple cider vinegar all work here.

 - Olive oil – a good quality olive oil adds a lot of good flavor, but you can use avocado oil here as well.

 - Dijon mustard – helps to emulsify the dressing and adds a touch of flavor.

 - Onion & garlic – fresh onion and garlic add a lot of yummy flavor, but you’ll find my measurements for garlic and onion powder in the recipe.
 Just be careful not to use anything with added salt, or adjust the amount of salt in the recipe to your taste.